 This is an entry that complements the Measuring What Matters toolkit which you can find here: https://info.copronet.wales/measuring-what-matters/

-Measuring What Matters online tool result: code EHJ
+Measuring What Matters online tool result: code CHJ

-You want to adopt an observational or experimental approach, to an economic evaluation, and want to commit time and resources to gathering rich and detailed evidence.
+You want to adopt quantitative and consultative approach, to an economic evaluation, and want to commit time and resources to gathering rich and detailed evidence.